This federal agency was created in 1970 to ensure safe and healthy working conditions.

 What are nitrile gloves?

-This class of chemicals can cause rashes, skin burns, and breathing problems.
+This class of chemicals used when making composites can cause rashes, skin burns, and breathing problems.

 What are resins or solvents?